Linda Gillard

 THE MEMORY TREE could have been a much longer and more detailed book, but would that have made it a better book?
 That's for readers to decide.
 My hope is, what you don't know and don't see will have as much power to affect your imagination as what you do know and see.
 But it's something of a gamble!

-My grandfather died nearly seventy years ago.
+My grandfather died over seventy years ago.
 I have no memory of him, just a few photos, but over the decades, the fact that he, like many, refused to talk about what he'd experienced in the trenches has spoken volumes to me.
 Perhaps his silence said all there was to say.

 A BOTANICAL NOTE